thepmsquare/navidrome_client/README.md

 # navidrome_client

-a new flutter based project for navidrome.
+a client for navidrome server for android platform.

 ## getting started